DanCCroft/LSC-Serial-Parser/README.md

   sample_data/ directory for reference and pipeline verification.
 - There is a systemd cheat sheet available in docs/ for help in managing the system once operational.

+- Some operational details and implementation considerations are documented in specific sections of the repository:
+    - Serial Wiring and hardware handshake requirements are described above in the wiring section
+    - Service setup and permissions (e.g. dialout group) are covered in the deployment/ directory of this repository.
+    - Parsing behavior and edge cases are explained in the docs/ annotated scripts
+- The core scripts, as provided, are designed to retain raw (.bin) and structured (.json) files by default to support validation, debugging, and re-processing if needed.

 ## Troubleshooting
 - No data received: Check serial port path with `ls /dev/serial/by-id/`